19hours/sg-statutes/Acts/Settled Estates Act.md

 (b) the Official Assignee on behalf of bankrupts; and

-(c) deputies appointed or deemed to be appointed by the High Court for persons who lack capacity under the Mental Capacity Act 2008 with power in relation to such persons for the purposes of this Act, on behalf of such persons.
+(c) deputies appointed or deemed to be appointed by the High Court for persons who lack capacity under the Mental Capacity Act (Cap.
+177A) with power in relation to such persons for the purposes of this Act, on behalf of such persons.

-[7/2009 wef 01/03/2009]

-[21/2008 wef 01/03/2010]

-[7/2009 wef 02/03/2010]
+[21/2008; 7/2009]

 ### Married woman to be examined apart